What is third-party auto insurance?

 So you know third party car insurance is required in most cases, but what does third party car insurance cover?
 How does third party car insurance work?
 What is the best third party insurance for your car?
 Can you buy third party insurance for a car online?
 Read through the next few sections to find out more.

-What’s not covered by basic liability insurance?
+What’s not covered by third-party auto insurance?

 Naturally, when we’re looking at what third-party insurance does cover, it’s also important to consider what is not covered.
 The three most important aspects of any accident that are not covered by third-party insurance are: